prerana9m/Inconvenience/README.md

 # Inconvenience
-This is oTree code for an experiment designed to study role on inconvenience in consumption
+This is oTree code for an experiment designed to study role of inconvenience in consumption.